 Children of all ages also learn vital social skills through music.
 Using instruments in groups, as well as singing and dancing in groups can help children learn how to work cooperatively, which is a social skill needed well into adulthood.
 More of these skills include empathy, spatial awareness, independence through solo work, and emotional development.
 Music has the unique ability to speak for us in ways we didn’t know we needed to be heard, and it does this with children as well as adults.
 It can provide a deeper connection for children to themselves, their peers and to the world in which they live.

 It is crucial to set aside time during the day specifically for musical activities in order for skills to develop in a play-based environment.
 The combination of play and music serves the expressive, emotional, intellectual, social, and creative developmental needs of all children because all children have musical potential.
 Music speaks to the development of the whole child, and this is why we need to make time for music, because music matters.

 About the Author:

-Denise Eileen Baltzer graduated from Northwest University in the Spring of 2014 with a Bachelors of Music Education, with a minor in Music.
-Her focus has been using music in Early Education and is currently working towards a degree in Child Development.
+Denise (Baltzer) Hagglund graduated from Northwest University in the Spring of 2014 with a Bachelors of Music Education, with a minor in Music.
+Her focus has been using music in Early Education and earned her Child Development Associate certification in 2020.
 Her goals include using her degrees and skills in assisting young children in their development through music education.
-Ms. Baltzer works with all Sammamish Montessori School students in groups as part of the Montessori curriculum, during our summer program, and creatively weaves music education into the school’s STEAM Enrichment program.
-Ms. Baltzer also provides private ukelele instruction to young children.
+Mrs. Hagglund first joined Sammamish Montessori School as our Music Teacher and Enrichment Teacher and is now earning her Montessori certification while doing her Montessori internship in room 9.

 Related articles about music’s role in child development: